qld-gov-au/swe/product-definition.md

 	+	Urgent changes can be made before then but a review of suggestions and non-urgent changes will be done in early 2018.)
 * The UI CoP will review the page model and the register on an ongoing basis to ensure that page models with an end date (i.e. tied to short-term campaigns) are decommissioned.

-## 7.6	Continuious improvement of the page model
+## 7.6	Continuous improvement of the page model

 The User interface Community of Practice (UI CoP) will review all page model’s use and discuss proposed changes.